NACA logo

 NACA Review

-NACA (Neighborhood Assistance Corporation of America) was founded in 1988 by the Boston Hotel Workers Union and has spent 36 years advocating for affordable homeownership and challenging predatory lending practices.
+NACA (Neighborhood Assistance Corporation of America) was founded in 1988 by the Boston Hotel Workers Union and has spent 36 years advocating for affordable homeownership and challenging high-cost lending practices.
 The organization has served 3 million people, helped 500,000 become homeowners, and issued 75,000 mortgages with $20 billion in mortgage commitments.
 NACA operates as a mission-driven nonprofit lender focused on closing the racial wealth disparity gap through innovative lending practices.

 NACA's core offering is their "Best in America Mortgage" product, which features zero down payment, zero closing costs or fees, no mortgage insurance requirements, and below-market fixed interest rates (5.625% for 30-year, 5.125% for 20-year and 15-year as of March 2026).
 Notably, NACA does not consider credit scores in underwriting decisions, instead using character-based lending that evaluates borrowers' circumstances holistically.
 The organization provides HUD housing counseling (representing 30% of all HUD counseling nationally) and hosts "Achieve the Dream" events in multiple cities to help members become NACA-qualified.